graybeal/cf-conventions/FAQ.md

 <a name="who_docs"></a>
 ### Who physically maintains the standards documentation?
+'''Who maintains the CF standard?'''
+Alison Pamment of the [Science and Technologies Facility Council](http://stfc.ac.uk) maintains the CF Standard Names.
+A team at Lawrence Livermore National Lab maintains documents and content on the CF web site.

 <a name="where_docs"></a>
 ### Where is the documentation stored?
+'''To be confirmed and links provided.'''
+The documentation is stored on a GitHub repository, and its format is converted for presentation on the CF web site.

 <a name="access_docs"></a>
 ### Can I fork (get a copy of) the repository?
+Yes, the repository is public and can be forked.
+We request you contact CF via the CF-metadata mail list before making pull requests, however.
+There are various maintenance processes going on behind the scenes to update the various CF content.

 <a name="update_docs"></a>
 ### How can I submit suggested changes?
+Once you understand the procedure by which your suggested changes should be approved (e.g., email approval on the cF-metadata list, a trac ticket, or some other arrangement), you may be able to submit suggested changes as a pull request on the appropriate content.
+However, as noted above, this must first be agreed with the person overseeing that content.